Georgia: Urban Services Improvement Investment Program -Tranche 6

 Project 6 will finance the water supply and sanitation systems in Marneuli, Bolnisi, and Chiatura.
-The first component includes construction of: (i) water supply and sewerage systems, including a new sewage treatment plant (STP) in Marneuli; (ii) the sewerage system in Bolnisi which will be connected to the Marneuli STP; and (iii) the water supply system and a new STP in Chiatura.
+The first component includes construction of: (i) water supply and sewerage systems, including a new wastewater treatment plant (WWTP) in Marneuli; (ii) the sewerage system in Bolnisi which will be connected to the Marneuli WWTP; and (iii) the water supply system and a new WWTP in Chiatura.
 Project 6 will benefit approximately a population of 37,380 in Marneuli, 9,000 in Bolnisi, and 15,400 in Chiatura.
 The second component includes project implementation support.

 |Project Name||Urban Services Improvement Investment Program -Tranche 6|

 |Strategic Agendas||Environmentally sustainable growth